micheelengronne/POC-Tests-Examples/puppet-install.md

 puppet ssl bootstrap
 ```

-Add in master `/etc/hosts` the hostname `puppet` as another hostname of the master.
+Add in master and node1 `/etc/hosts` the hostname `puppet` as another hostname of the master.

 On master: